country continent year lifeExp

 Purpose

-to reproduce the classic animated visualization by Hans Rosling of Gapminder data.
+In this project, I wanted to experiment with gganimate:: to reproduce the classic animated visualization by Hans Rosling of Gapminder data.

 Dataset